algo7/terraform_cloudflare/README.md

 ## Description
-Creates Cloudflare Tunnel for SSH and Access Application This project uses R2 as the backend as it is also compatible with S3.
+This module creates a Cloudflare Tunnel for SSH and Access Application.
+This project uses R2 as the backend as it is also compatible with S3.
 Refer to config.r2.backend.example for detailed backend configuration.
 Initialize the backend with `terraform init -backend-config=./config.r2.tfbackend` (remember to change the file name)